Seema Verma: SVC, Inc.

 Verma founded health policy consulting firm SVC, Inc. in June 2001.
-She was president and CEO of the company, which worked with state insurance and public health agencies for the implementation of the Affordable Care Act.
+She was president and CEO of the company, which worked with private companies, state insurance agencies and public health agencies for the implementation of the Affordable Care Act.
 SVC also assisted Indiana, Iowa, Ohio, and Kentucky, as well as other states, in the design of Medicaid expansion programs under the ACA.

-In 2006, Verma's team began pitching policies which would "provide government-funded health insurance to the working poor."
-She approached Gov. Mitch Daniels with a Medicaid alternative, featuring health savings accounts that required participants to contribute monthly, even if only a few dollars.
+In 2006, Verma's team began working with Gov. Mitch Daniels on a Medicaid alternative, featuring health savings accounts that required participants to contribute monthly, even if only a few dollars.
 This proposal eventually became the Healthy Indiana Plan, which expanded coverage options to low-income individuals with employer-sponsored healthcare coverage.
+In 2016, Verma received the Sagamore of the Wabash, an honorary away in Indiana that "is a personal tribute usually given to those who have rendered a distinguished service to the state or to the governor".

 In her work with Indiana, Ohio, and Kentucky, she developed Medicaid reform programs under the Section 1115 waiver process.

-Ethics controversy

-In 2014, ethics concerns were raised over a potential conflict of interest arising from Verma's dual roles as both a health care consultant for the State of Indiana and as an employee of a Hewlett-Packard division that is among Indiana's largest Medicaid vendors.
-SVC, Inc. had been awarded over $6.6 million in contracts from the State of Indiana, while Verma was concurrently employed with Hewlett-Packard, earning her over $1 million during a period when the company had secured $500 million in State of Indiana contracts.
-In 2016, her firm collected $316,000 for work done for the State of Kentucky as a subcontractor for Hewlett-Packard.
-Ethics experts noted this conflicted with her public duties.
+Verma sold SVC to Health Management Associates, based in Lansing, Michigan, after her confirmation as administrator of the Centers for Medicare and Medicaid Services.